Xilinx/Vitis_Accel_Examples/cpp_kernels/port_width_widening/details.rst

    config_interface -m_axi_max_widen_bitwidth 256

 The interface size setting need to be specified in hls_config.tcl file.
-We include this tcl file in our krnl_port_widen.ini file and by using the ``--config`` tag in the kernel compile stage we specify the m_axi interface size.
+We include this tcl file in our krnl_port_widen.cfg file and by using the ``--config`` tag in the kernel compile stage we specify the m_axi interface size.

-Following is the content of ini file
+Following is the content of cfg file

 .. code:: cpp